 Public transit is eco-friendly and sustainable

 Did you know that personal vehicles are guilty of taking up 55% of a typical household’s carbon footprint?
-Using public transportation for daily commutes means 10-30% reduction of greenhouse gas emissions per household.
+Using public transportation for daily commutes means a 10-30% reduction in greenhouse gas emissions per household.
 The U.S. public transit system alone saves 37 million metric tons of carbon dioxide annually.

 Reducing carbon emissions, air pollution and congestion in one step might seem like something from a sci-fi movie, but we already have a very simple solution – public transportation.
 29% of global CO2 emissions come from transportation – the largest share of all industries.
 Switching from single-occupancy vehicles to public transportation is a chance to reduce this number significantly.
 This, along with carpooling and demand-responsive transit, is a healthier and frugal way people can contribute to global carbon-neutrality pledges!